valeriorlandini/sonus/ReadMe.md

 `cmake --build . --config Release`

-Note: you can add the `-j4` option where "4" is the number of cores to use.
+Note: you can add the `-jX` option where X is the number of cores to use (e.g. `-j4`).
 This can help speed up your builds, though it may sometimes interleave the error output, making troubleshooting more challenging.